reactjs/it.react.dev/src/content/learn/you-might-not-need-an-effect.md

 }
 ```

-This both removes the unnecessary Effect and fixes the bug.
+Questo rimuove l'Effetto inutile e contemporaneamente risolve il bug.

-### Sending a POST request {/*sending-a-post-request*/}
+### Inviare una richiesta POST {/*sending-a-post-request*/}

-This `Form` component sends two kinds of POST requests.
+Questo componente `Form` invia due tipi di richieste POST.
 It sends an analytics event when it mounts.
 When you fill in the form and click the Submit button, it will send a POST request to the `/api/register` endpoint:

 ```js {5-8,10-16}
 function Form() {